giftpasay/giftpasay.github.io/_posts/2025-06-27-israel-role-in-the-end-times.md

 ## The Final Reality

-**Pastor Sael's conclusion:** The original design will be the final display!
+**In conclusion:** The original design will be the final display!
 Israel's role as witness began with Abraham and will culminate in the millennial kingdom when all nations flow to Jerusalem to seek the Lord.

 > _"How lovely on the mountains are the feet of him who brings good news, who announces peace and brings good news of happiness, who announces salvation, and says to Zion, 'Your God reigns!'"_ — **Isaiah 52:7**